aaronland/go-geotagged-show/README.md

 -root 'method=flickr.photosets.getPhotos&photoset_id=72157629455113026&user_id=35034348999%40N01'
 ```

 The `go-flickr-api` filesystem abstraction works by treating the value passed to the `fs.ReadDir` method as query parameters to pass to the Flickr API in order to return "standard places response" (list) results.
+In this case the "root" is the list of the photos returned by the [flickr.photosets.getPhotos](https://www.flickr.com/services/api/flickr.photosets.getPhotos.htm) API method, for the photoset with ID [72157629455113026](https://www.flickr.com/photos/straup/albums/72157629455113026) (belonging to user [35034348999%40N01](https://www.flickr.com/photos/straup/).

 Ideally this would be passed in not as a flag but as a path since it "looks" like a conventional path.
+This is discussed more below.

 ```
 -flickr-client-uri 'oauth1://?consumer_key={KEY}&consumer_secret={SECRET}&oauth_token={TOKEN}&oauth_token_secret={SECRET}'